ntrinaini23/Numbers_Recognition/README.md

 This repository demonstrates hand gesture recognition using Python, OpenCV, and MediaPipe.
 It contains Python scripts, designed to recognize a distinct hand gesture.

+Reproducible Hand Gesture Recognition (0-9)

+This repository contains the code for training and running a hand gesture recognition system for digits 0-9.
+It details the steps involved in training the model using a digit gesture dataset (dataset not included).
+Uses Python, OpenCV, and MediaPipe.

 ## Technologies Used

 *   **Python:** The primary programming language.